Produced in association with Page 73 World premiere

 USHER These are my memories / Of one lone black gay boy I knew who chose to turn his back on the Lord.

 Usher is a black, queer writer, working a day job he hates while writing his original musical: a piece about a black, queer writer, working a day job he hates while writing his original musical.
 Michael R. Jackson’s blistering, momentous new musical follows a young artist at war with a host of demons — not least of which, the punishing thoughts in his own head — in an attempt to capture and understand his own strange loop.

 2017 Jonathan Larson Award winner 2017 Lincoln Center Emerging Artist Award winner

-Scenic Design: Arnulfo Maldonado Costume Design: Montana Levi Blanco Lighting Design: Jen Schriever Sound Design: Alex Hawthorn Hair and Wig Design: Cookie Jordan Orchestrations: Charlie Rosen Music Director: Rona Siddiqui Vocal Arrangements: Michael R. Jackson Music Coordinator: Tomoko Akaboshi Production Stage Manager: Erin Gioia Albrecht Assistant Stage Manager: John C. Moore
+Scenic Design: Arnulfo Maldonado Costume Design: Montana Levi Blanco Lighting Design: Jen Schriever Sound Design: Alex Hawthorn Hair, Wig, and Makeup Design: Cookie Jordan Orchestrations: Charlie Rosen Music Director: Rona Siddiqui Vocal Arrangements: Michael R. Jackson Music Coordinator: Tomoko Akaboshi Production Stage Manager: Erin Gioia Albrecht Assistant Stage Manager: John C. Moore